LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

  {: .important}
 LP_CLOSEDIALOG triggers a post-conversation survey.
 The specific survey that is triggered is based on the conversation's last skill.

-#### LP_CLOSECONVERSATION
+### Close the conversation

-To close the current conversation, create a Text statement that contains the special string “LP_CLOSECONVERSATION”.
+To close the current conversation, set the final interaction's next step to "Close conversation" like so:

+Alternatively, you can create a Text statement that contains the special string “LP_CLOSECONVERSATION”.

  <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/keywords_lpCloseConversation.png">